PyDever/cookie/README.md

 Command line argument parsing while your sleeping!

+## what is Cookie?
+Cookie is a simple command line argument parser for Python 3.
+It uses decorators to parse arguments while your sleeping!
+The main focus of Cookie is to make command line applications without having to change your code to sute such a task.
+Just put a Cookie over a function and you're off!

 ## documentation
-the [documentation](https://github.com/PyDever/python-argument-parser/blob/master/docs/README.md) covers installation options and example usage
+The [documentation](https://github.com/PyDever/python-argument-parser/blob/master/docs/README.md) covers installation options and example usage.